hltdev8642/fritzing_importer/README.md

 - From the 3D Viewport UI, open the `N` sidebar and find the `Fritzing` tab.
 Click the `Import Fritzing Part` button or go to `File > Import > Fritzing Part (.fzpz/.fzp/.svg)` and select a `.fzpz`, `.fzp` or `.svg` file.

+Additional Options

+- `Convert to Mesh`: When enabled, imported curves and SVGs will be converted into mesh objects automatically.
+- `Join Meshes`: When enabled, imported meshes will be joined into a single object after import and conversion.

+Placement Options

+- `Use Placement`: When enabled, placement metadata from `.fzp` files will be applied to imported objects.
+- `Placement Scale`: Conversion factor between Fritzing placement units and Blender units (default `0.001`, which treats Fritzing units as millimeters and converts to meters).

+Duplication behavior

+- If a `.fzp` module references the same file multiple times (same model used more than once), the importer will duplicate the base object for each module and apply placement transforms to each duplicate.

 - Notes

 - Only simple automatic import is implemented.
 The add-on tries to import `.obj/.stl` models and `.svg` files contained in `.fzpz` packages and .fzp referencing files.